18F/handbook/docs/05-engineering/drupal-site-building.md

 #### When to use

 * When you've got a fiddly, reused data object.
-* When you know you're going to reuse a group of data object (e.g. a "teaser" with thumbnail, header, and "like' widget that always appear together, at the same size).
+* When you know you're going to reuse a group of data object (e.g. a "teaser" with thumbnail, header, and "like" widget that always appear together, at the same size).

 #### When to avoid